mdn/webextensions-examples/context-menu-demo/README.md

 * one "checkbox" item, shown in all contexts, whose title is updated when the item is clicked.

+Note that the "documentUrlPatterns" option is not currently supported in Firefox.

 ## What it shows

 * How to create various types of context menu item: